gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 git_data_dirs({ "default" => { "path" => "/mnt/nas/git-data" } })
 ```

-You can also add more than one git data directory by
+You can also add more than one Git data directory by
 adding the following lines to `/etc/gitlab/gitlab.rb` instead.

 ```ruby